perfectra1n/BackupInator/README.md

   --pihole-output PIHOLE_OUTPUT
                         Optional.
 Provide the output name of the PiHole config file.
   --pihole-password PIHOLE_PASSWORD
-                        Optional.
-Provide the password for your PiHole installation so that the config package can be generated.
+                        Required.
+Provide the password for your PiHole user sudo password so that the config package can be generated.
   --debug               Optional.
 Use this argument if you are debugging any errors.
+Optional.
+Use this argument if you are debugging any errors.
 ```